beamlynx/beamlynx.com/README.md

 # Beamlynx

 Beamlynx is a visual database client that makes database interactions delightful.
-It uses Pine-lang, a simple, intuitive query language, while providing real-time visualization of database relationships.
+It uses pine-lang, a simple, intuitive query language, while providing real-time visualization of database relationships.

 ## Features

 - **Visual Database Client**: See your database relationships visualized in real-time
-- **Pine-lang DSL**: Write queries in a language that feels natural and converts seamlessly to SQL
+- **pine-lang DSL**: Write queries in a language that feels natural and converts seamlessly to SQL
 - **Interactive Experience**: Watch your database relationships come to life as you type

 ## Development